Nineteen of the anthology's all-stars gathered for a special discussion moderated by Lucasfilm's Pablo Hidalgo.

 StarWars.com gathered some of the highlights and insights about shining a spotlight on Force ghosts, cantina creatures, and other mysterious galactic citizens for the special anthology celebrating the many characters that made Star Wars a classic.

 Ben Acker on working TD-110 (the "Move along" stormtrooper who hits his head on a door in A New Hope) into his Join the Resistance stories: “This dummy of the Empire, 30 years later, is going to be the nemesis of some kids in Force Awakens times.”

-Mallory Ortberg on choosing Admiral Motti for her From a Certain Point of View story: “I just loved the idea of, you know, somebody who is evil and banal and who is miffed but does not want to seem miffed….And he’s just such a dirt bag and I love him and I’m sad that he’s dead.”
+Daniel M. Lavery on choosing Admiral Motti for his From a Certain Point of View story: “I just loved the idea of, you know, somebody who is evil and banal and who is miffed but does not want to seem miffed....And he's just such a dirt bag and I love him and I'm sad that he's dead.”